NEU-SNS/intl-iot/model/README.md

 Content Analysis generates a machine learning model that can predict the device activity given the network traffic of that device.

+For step-by-step instructions on getting started, see the [Getting Started](../getting_started.md) document.

 ## Setup

 Python 3.6 is required to run this code.
 Please follow the steps under General Setup in [Getting_Started.md](../Getting_Started.md#general-setup) before continuing.